keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

   istio-sidecar-injector-bcf445789-gkfjf    1/1     Running     0          76m
   ```

   If that is not the case, there may have been a problem during the installation.
-In that case, we kindly ask you to clean your cluster and restart the installation described in the **Troubleshooting** section below.
+In this case, we kindly ask you to clean your cluster and restart the installation described in the **Troubleshooting** section below.

 ## Uninstall